 It’s in stark contrast to the garish colours of Adriano Zumbo’s outlet across the way, creating an alleyway of polar opposites as you enter the new look The Star from the corner of Edward and Union Streets in Pyrmont.

 It’s a tasting menu only, with offerings changing daily and influenced by suppliers and seasons.
 As such, it defies any pigeon holing in influences or style.
 But you can certainly expect to be surprised, with Chang’s trademark creativity on show and surprising combinations of flavours and textures on offer.
-Dinner takes two hours for the set menu, and if you’re at the bar, then you might even get served by the team of chefs.
-A lunch menu is also available on Friday and Saturday for $100.
+Dinner takes at least two hours for the set menu, and if you’re at the bar, then you might even get served by the team of chefs.

 The buzz and excitement is in full swing here.
 Still, there’s a certain amount of secrecy surrounding Momofuku Seiobo, and without giving too much away, it’s worth unveiling the mystery.
 The surroundings might be understated, but that just leaves room for the food to take centre stage.